My Driving Playlist and the Kind of Happiness I Can Feel

 screenshot of Christy playlist on spotify

 Then the middle of the playlist widens emotionally.
-“Messy,” “Chicago,” “Epiphany,” “Head Over Heels,” “COMPASS,” “Foolish Pleasure,” and “Little by Little” are not all saying the same thing, but they are all circling some version of this question: how do you keep moving when your inner life is loud?
-“Messy” brings in self-concept pain and the exhaustion of not fitting into a neat, stable mold.
-“Head Over Heels” adds infatuation with anxiety baked into it.
-“COMPASS” shifts the energy toward wanting someone or something that can steady you.
-“Foolish Pleasure” gives the playlist a permission slip, a reminder that joy and indulgence still matter.
-“Little by Little” lands like endurance, not triumph.
+“Messy,” “Chicago,” “Epiphany,” “COMPASS,” “Foolish Pleasure,” and “Little by Little” do not all say the same thing, but they are all circling some version of this question: how do you keep moving when your inner life is loud?
+There is self-concept pain here.
+A hunger for steadiness.
+Permission to want pleasure anyway.
+The long, unglamorous work of surviving things little by little instead of all at once.

 Then comes the stretch that really tells on me.
 “Never Gonna Give You Up,” “End of Beginning,” “Remember That Night?,” “LET EM GO,” “If You Want Love,” “Homewrecker,” “Baby Come Back,” “nothing left to say,” and “Somebody Else” move through memory, attachment, emotional relapse, release, longing, and the humiliating fact that sometimes you can know a thing is hurting you and still want it back.
-“End of Beginning” is steeped in memory and the version of yourself still attached to a place.
-“Remember That Night?” captures how one text, one callback, one tiny opening can drag an old hurt right back into the room.
-“LET EM GO” is not numbness.
-It is the hard-earned choice to release what keeps cutting you.
-“If You Want Love” is blunt about the cost of intimacy, and “Somebody Else” is all contradiction, grief, jealousy, distance, and still caring anyway.
+This part of the playlist understands that healing is not a straight line.
+Sometimes it is one text, one memory, one familiar ache, and suddenly your whole body is back in a room you thought you had left.

 And then the playlist goes for the deepest bruises.
 “I Wanna Dance with Somebody” is not the centerpiece, but it absolutely belongs because it is not just a party song.
 It is lonely yearning in a glittering pop rush. “undressed” carries the fear of starting over when your body still wants the familiar ache.
 “BAILE INoLVIDABLE” turns memory into movement and makes a past love live in the muscles.
 “Take Aim” is one of the rawest songs here, not because it is loud, but because it is intimate in such a devastating way.
-And “Freakin Out” closes the loop by sounding like activation itself, like the body trying to discharge what the mind cannot neatly explain.
+“Freakin Out” sounds like activation itself, like the body trying to discharge what the mind cannot neatly explain.
+And now “Delete Ya” and “Be Slow” close the playlist with two equally important truths: one wants distance so badly it becomes obsessive, and the other asks for tenderness without force, closeness without panic, love without being rushed past your own capacity.

-So no, this is not a playlist built by somebody trying to convince herself she is fine.
-It is a playlist built by somebody trying to tell the truth.
+So no, this playlist is not me trying to convince anyone I am fine.
+It is me trying to tell the truth with better production.

 Because for a long time, I think I treated happiness like it had to be something acceptable to everyone else around me.
 Untouched by fear.
 Untouched by trauma.
 Untouched by the mess.
 But that is not how my actual life works.
 And maybe it is not how happiness works at all.